Publications and Activity

 Parliamentary Commissions:

-Events and Conferences:
+Select Events and Conferences:

-• 'United Nations Conference on Sustainable Lunar Activities' Conference hosted by the United Nations Office of Outer Space Affairs, 18th June 2024.
+• 'United Nations Conference on Sustainable Lunar Activities' conference hosted by the United Nations Office of Outer Space Affairs, 18th June 2024.

 • Invited as a "Expert" participant in his capacity as Affiliate and Researcher with the Open Lunar Foundation to provide insight on emerging geopolitical and governance issues for Lunar activities and highlight norms-building initiatives as a building bloc to trust and alternative to international legally binding treaties as the latter remains "off the table".

-• 'Future Space Threats' invitiation-only Conference hosted by Wilton Park in partnership with the UK's Ministry of Defence and the Foreign, Commonwealth, and Development Office, 24th - 26th January 2024.
+• 'Future Space Threats' invitiation-only conference hosted by Wilton Park in partnership with the UK's Ministry of Defence and the Foreign, Commonwealth, and Development Office, 24th - 26th January 2024.

 • Invited as an Affiliate of the Open Lunar Foundation to provide insight on the emerging issues and opportunities to and from space and Lunar activities, governance, and security in the context of geopolitical competition.
 The Wilton Park Protocol was in effect.
 There will be an official report of the discussion.
 The conference was initiated to help inform UK policy over the next five years.